 Another essental tool: duplicate the selected object by pressing Shift D. This immediately puts you into movement mode, so you can move the new object.

-Hit R and move the mouse.
-The select object will rotate— probably chaotically and not in any direction you particularly want it to.
-We'd better learn about constraining axes.
+Or press R and move the mouse.
+The select object will rotate— probably chaotically and not in any direction you particularly want.
+Again, to rotate only in the Y axis, press R Z.

 E.g., here's a little house: